Chart Color Schemes

 Educational achievement in Brunswick West places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Brunswick West has a notably high level of educational attainment among residents aged 15 and above, with 52.0% holding university qualifications.
-This figure is significantly higher than the national average of 30.4% and the Victorian average of 33.4%.
-The area's residents have a substantial educational advantage, which positions them well for knowledge-based opportunities.
-Bachelor degrees are the most common qualification at 30.9%, followed by postgraduate qualifications at 15.7% and graduate diplomas at 5.4%.
+This is significantly higher than the national average of 30.4% and the Victorian average of 33.4%.
+The area's educational advantage is reflected in its knowledge-based opportunities.
+Bachelor degrees are the most common at 30.9%, followed by postgraduate qualifications at 15.7% and graduate diplomas at 5.4%.

 Frequently Asked Questions - Education